asheesh89/asheesh89/README.md

 ## Hi there 👋 I am Asheesh Kumar
 ## Java Developer & an individual learning about GenAI and exploring AI/ML techniques.

+- 🌱 I’m currently learning Python and GenAI.
+- 🔭 I like solve leetcode problems in my free time.
+- 📫 How to reach me: kumar.asheesh89@gmail.com
+- 😄 Pronouns: He/Him

+## Languages and Tools:

 <!--
 **asheesh89/asheesh89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.